sagemath/sagewiki_to_gh-2022-10-10/graph.md

          a. [http://www.cecm.sfu.ca/CAG/papers/GTpaper.pdf GraphTheory] and [http://www.cecm.sfu.ca/CAG/papers/GT2006.pdf Part II] of the paper (haven't yet found the actual package...)
       I. Mathematica
          a. [http://www.combinatorica.com/ Combinatorica] - for a list of functions, see [http://www.cs.sunysb.edu/~skiena/combinatorica/help.pdf help.pdf], page 13-14, 18, 21, 23, 25 - for a [http://www.amazon.com/exec/obidos/ASIN/0521806860/ref=nosim/thealgorithmrepo/ book]

    A. Software that SAGE can now include as is (not as an optional package...)
+      I. [http://gato.sourceforge.net/ Gato], a tool that animates algorithms, perhaps SAGE cannot actually include right now as is, but license is LGPL, and it requires Python and Tcl/Tk
+       . seems that you can write your algorithm in one window and watch it go, supports 3d

    A. Software that SAGE should include (or maybe interface with, or include as optional), pending stuff (e.g. licensing)
       I. [http://cs.anu.edu.au/~bdm/nauty/ Nauty]
          a.
 Benchmark program